Category Archives: Horror

 Grade: B+

-Any horror project including Christopher Lee and Peter Cushing is worth a watch and The House That Dripped Blood (1971) features both actors though sadly not in any scenes together.
+Any horror project featuring Christopher Lee and Peter Cushing is worth a watch, and The House That Dripped Blood (1971) includes both actors, though, sadly, not in any scenes together.

 The British horror anthology is spooky and perfect for the Halloween season.
 The action surrounds a hulking house where bad events occur regardless of who inhabits it.